Psychedelic/DIP721/spec.md

 Mint an NFT for principal `to` that has an ID of `token_identifier` and metadata akin to `properties`.
 Implementations are encouraged to only allow minting by the owner of the canister.

-If the mint goes through, returns a `Nat` that represents the CAP History transaction ID that can be used at the `transaction` method.
+If the mint goes through, returns a `nat` that represents the CAP History transaction ID that can be used at the `transaction` method.

 ```
 mint : (principal, nat, vec record { text; GenericValue }) -> (variant { Ok : nat; Err : NftError });